truschival/DigitalRooster.dev/content/pages/main.md

 Porting it to embedded Linux with Buildroot on Raspberry Pi was relatively easy.
 I had past experience with board support packages and buildroot from previous projects.
 Playing around with Raspberry Pi Zero W using framebuffer copy (fbcp) the performance was o.k. but not overwhelming.
 I am working on a port to Banana Pi M2 Zero with quad-core CPU and a MALI GPU.
 On Mali/Lima there are some quirks with QT shaders but we will figure it out.
+The performance on Banana Pi is currently sub-par.
+It takes ages for the display to react to a touch event.

-At the moment I am working on an extension circuit board that will combine all audio DAC, amplifier, realtime clock and some PWM on one board.
-If the hardware works and can be produced at a reasonalble price I intend to make it available to you.
-Stay tuned.
-In the mean time tou can already build your own DigitalRooster with components available from Adafruit.
+The Raspberry Pi solution is working like a charm.

 __I think it is mature enough to share it with *you*__